 Being a teenager has never been harder.
-An estimated 10–20% of adolescents globally experience mental health conditions, yet these remain underdiagnosed and undertreated.
-The numbers are so alarming that we tried to understand why these teens are not getting therapeutic help when required?
-Many teens expressed their hesitation in being able to approach the subject of mental health and therapy with their parents.
-If you have been wondering ‘how can I tell my parents that I want to go to therapy, give this blog a read.
+Around one in seven adolescents globally experience mental health conditions, yet these often remain undiagnosed and untreated.
+The numbers are so alarming that it is important to ask why teens are not getting therapeutic help when required.
+For many teens, it is difficult to approach the subject of mental health and therapy with their parents or family members.

-Sometimes when we go to have a difficult conversation, all of our well thought out reasons or examples seem to abandon our brain for a minute.
-The anxiety of talking about the issues that we’re facing can cause us to clam up completely.
-Organizing your thoughts beforehand can be a really useful strategy for feeling more confident before going into the discussion.
-Try listing down your reasons and experiences so if you get stuck you have something to refer to.
-You could even try practicing the conversation in your head ahead of time.
+Sometimes when we are preparing to have a difficult conversation, we seem to forget all of our well-thought-out reasons or examples due to nervousness.
+The anxiety of talking about the issues that we’re facing can be overwhelming.
+Organising your thoughts beforehand can be a useful strategy for feeling more confident before going into the discussion.
+Try writing down your reasons and experiences so you have something to refer to if you get stuck.
+You could even try practising the conversation ahead of time.
 The mental health app Wysa has several tools such as Find Perspective, Empty Your Mind, Manage Anxiety, Sooth your Mind and Inner Strength, which may help you prepare yourself better.
 These tools are based on guided mindfulness practices that help you cultivate strengths, become self-aware, feel grounded, in control and emotionally regulated to be able to think clearly.

 Timing is everything

-When you’re talking to your parents, timing, as in most cases in life, is everything.
-When your parents are rushing to work, or struggling to finish off a job – they are less likely to be in the right mindset to listen to you properly.
-Choosing a time when they are relaxed, without too many distractions means you are far more likely to have a productive and thought-out discussion.
+When you talk to your parents, consider what they’re doing at that moment.
+If they are rushing to the office or absorbed in work, they are less likely to be in the right mindset to listen.
+Choosing a time when they are free and without too many distractions will help you have a productive and well-thought-out discussion.
 Quiet time together such as going for a walk or having a cup of tea is a great starting point.

-You don’t have to talk to both of your parents at the same time.
+You don’t have to tell your parents at the same time.
 If you find it easier to speak to one parent first, that’s okay too.
-You might even find it easier to speak whilst doing something, to avoid that feeling of being observed.
-Cooking together or walking the dog are both great spaces for sharing.
+You might even find it easier to have a conversation whilst doing something, to avoid the feeling of being observed.
+For example, cooking together or walking the dog are both great settings for talking to your parents.

 Increase awareness in your parents